-Developing the current and future leaders of your organization is critical, and in 2022 the Management Team continued its Management Training Program.
-The aim is to develop and strengthen management and leadership with focus on how to best utilize the different views, opinions, and diverse expertise of our Management Team members.
-Together, the team will build an optimal working, cooperation, and communication model that will lead the organization through the changes ahead.
+Developing the current and future leaders of your organization is critical, and in 2023 the Management Team completed its Management Training Program.
+The training provided our Management Team with additional skills that they will use to better run their teams and lead the organization through the changes ahead.

 We train our own crew on deck, and especially in anchor handling since it is a continuous challenge to get crew with this experience.
 The ordinary seaman (OS) is an additional crew on board and is trained by experienced Able Body Seamen (AB) on board.
 Once the OS has enough sailing time, s/he can apply for an AB certificate and become a permanent AB in our fleet.
+We have partnered with Stiftelsen Christian Radich who has started a program named "Windjammer".
+This is a program for young people between the ages of 19-25 who has fallen outside school and work.
+They spend 4 months onboard the Sailing ship Christian Radich to get trained and not at least learn how to handle the work life.
+After finish training, they are ready for the real working life, we have hired two of the youngsters from this program in 2023.